overhangio/tutor/docs/install.rst

 * Ports 80 and 443 should be open.
 If other web services run on these ports, check the section on :ref:`how to setup a web proxy <web_proxy>`.
 * Hardware:

-    - Minimum configuration: 4 Gb RAM, 2 CPU, 8 Gb disk space
+    - Minimum configuration: 4 GB RAM, 2 CPU, 8 GB disk space
-    - Recommended configuration: 8 Gb RAM, 4 CPU, 25 Gb disk space
+    - Recommended configuration: 8 GB RAM, 4 CPU, 25 GB disk space

 .. note::
     On Mac OS, by default, containers are allocated 2 GB of RAM, which is not enough.
-You should follow `these instructions from the official Docker documentation <https://docs.docker.com/docker-for-mac/#advanced>`__ to allocate at least 4-5 Gb to the Docker daemon.
+You should follow `these instructions from the official Docker documentation <https://docs.docker.com/docker-for-mac/#advanced>`__ to allocate at least 4-5 GB to the Docker daemon.
 If the deployment fails because of insufficient memory during database migrations, check the :ref:`relevant section in the troubleshooting guide <migrations_killed>`.

 .. _install_binary: